The things to see and do in Seoul are almost limitless. The city is home to both ancient traditions and cutting-edge technology.

 National Museum of Korea

-The National Museum of Korea is the largest museum in Seoul.
-It houses a combination of traditional art and history, and regularly hosts international exhibits.
-Traditional Korean art is wholly unique to the peninsula, and the museum is curated to provide an art history lesson for those unfamiliar with Korean art.
+The National Museum of Korea is the largest museum in the country.
+It houses traditional art and history, with over 420,000 objects in its collection and roughly 13,000 on display at any time.
+The museum regularly hosts international exhibits alongside its permanent galleries.
+Traditional Korean art is distinctive to the peninsula, and the museum offers a comprehensive art history education for curious minds.
+Permanent exhibitions are free, and the other exhibits are worth the ticket.

 Leeum Art Museum